GeorgeBatch/GeorgeBatch/README.md

 funded by [Professor Fergus Gleeson](https://www.oncology.ox.ac.uk/team/fergus-gleeson).
 I am focusing on applications of **Computer Vision** 👀💻  and **NLP** 💬💻  to improving diagnostics and treaatment of patients with lung-cancer as part of the [DART](https://dartlunghealth.co.uk/) lung health project (see [my role](https://dartlunghealth.co.uk/team/george-batchkala/) in the project).

+Right now I am simulating parts of the workflow I will use on medical images.
+Since the medical images are yet to be annotated, I am using natural images from the [COCO dataset](https://cocodataset.org/#home).
+You can see my work here: [GeorgeBatch/cocoapi](https://github.com/GeorgeBatch/cocoapi).

 - 🎓 Previously, I studied [Mathematics and Statistics at Warwick](https://warwick.ac.uk/study/undergraduate/courses/mathsstatsbsc) for my Bacholors and did my [Masters in Statistics at Oxford](http://www.stats.ox.ac.uk/study-here/taught-postgraduate/msc-in-statistical-science/).
 - 🌱 Separately from my PhD program, I’m currently learning cool **NLP** 💬💻 techniques ([repository](https://github.com/GeorgeBatch/nlp_from_dls)) taught by the [Deep Learning School](https://www.dlschool.org/advanced-track) from [MIPT](https://mipt.ru/english/).
 The course is only taught in Russian 🇷🇺.